-Similar to CTOS, RAM Credit Information (RAMCI) is also a credit reporting agency that provides credit information and credit score.
+Similar to CTOS, RAM Credit Information (RAMCI) (now known as Experian) is also a credit reporting agency that provides credit information and credit score.

 It also includes information such as legal and bankruptcy information, trade reference and most importantly it also informs you if a third party enquired information about your credit history.
 This might be beneficial in terms of early fraud detection.

-Generally, CCRIS, CTOS and RAMCI are similar whereby these reports show the individual’s credit history.
-Banks will go through not just your CCRIS record, but also CTOS/RAMCI record in their credit assessment.
+Generally, CCRIS, CTOS, and Experian are similar whereby these reports show the individual’s credit history.
+Banks will go through not just your CCRIS record, but also CTOS or Experian record in their credit assessment.

-Having said that, CCRIS is not the same as CTOS or RAMCI.
-The main difference is that CCRIS is managed by Bank Negara whereas CTOS and RAMCI are managed by a private company.
-Besides that, CCRIS obtains information from financial institutions whereas CTOS and RAMCI obtain information from public sources and also have record of default from utilities companies, telco, money lenders or other consumer instalment loan providers (e.g. Courts, Singer, Coway).
+Having said that, CCRIS is not the same as CTOS or Experian.
+The main difference is that CCRIS is managed by Bank Negara whereas CTOS and Experian are managed by a private company.
+Besides that, CCRIS obtains information from financial institutions whereas CTOS and Experian obtain information from public sources and also have records of default from utility companies, telco, money lenders, or other consumer installment loan providers (e.g. Courts, Singer, Coway).

 No, neither CCRIS nor CTOS will blacklist you.
 They simply provide your credit records to financial institutions, including Co-operative (Koperasi) for the purpose of credit assessment before approving your loan application.
 So, CCRIS or CTOS record is purely an input for financial institutions to assess your creditworthiness and to decide whether to give you a loan or not.

-For those who have a bad CCRIS or CTOS record and is in urgent need of fund, there are certain koperasi loan that will still accept such application especially for those who works in the government sector.
+For those who have a bad CCRIS, CTOS record or listed under SAA and AKPK and is in urgent need of fund, there are certain koperasi loans that will accept such application especially for those who work in the government sector.
 Koperasi loans are less stringent because the repayment is processed through direct salary deduction and hence, the risk of repayment is lower.
 This is still a safe and legal way to obtain some emergency funding.
-While there are some moneylenders out there who claims to accept borrowers who have bad CCRIS/CTOS, please be aware of the terms of the loan!
+While there are some moneylenders out there who claim to accept borrowers who have bad CCRIS and CTOS, please be aware of the terms of the loan!